RotorHazard/community-plugins/docs/docs/plugin/include.md

 To add your plugin to the community plugins database, follow the steps below.

+!!! warning "Create a separate PR for each plugin"
+    Want to add multiple plugins?
+Submit a separate pull request for each one.
+Keeping PRs small aligns with GitHub's best practices and makes the review process much easier.

 1. Fork the [community plugins](https://github.com/RotorHazard/community-plugins) repository.
 2. Create a feature branch and add your plugin (format: `"owner/repo"`) to the [`plugins.json`](https://github.com/RotorHazard/community-plugins/blob/main/plugins.json).
 3. Commit your changes.
 4. Open a pull request and follow the instructions in the PR template.

-!!! note
-    Want to add multiple plugins?
-Submit a separate pull request for each one.
-Keeping PRs small aligns with GitHub's best practices and makes the review process much easier.
+???+ tip "Sort a JSON file"
+    There is a special script in the repository that can sort the json files alphabetically for you in case-insensitive order.

+    ```bash
+    python scripts/sort_json.py plugins.json
+    ```

+??? tip "use pre-commit to ensure quality commits"
+    [Pre-commit](https://pre-commit.com/) ensures that quality commits are pushed and you also know immediately if problems arise that can be solved in advance.
+To install pre-commit, run the following command inside your virtual environment (.venv):

+    ```bash
+    pre-commit install
+    ```

 ## CI Checks